angular/angular/aio/content/tutorial/toh-pt2.md

 <header>Interactive elements</header>

 Inside the `<li>` element, add a `<button>` element to wrap the hero's details, and then make the hero clickable.
-To improve accessibility, use HTML elements that are inherently interactive instead of adding an event listeners to a non-interactive elements.
-In this case, the interactive  `<button>` element is instead of adding an event to the `<li>` element.
+To improve accessibility, use HTML elements that are inherently interactive instead of adding an event listener to a non-interactive element.
+In this case, the interactive `<button>` element is used instead of adding an event to the `<li>` element.

 For more details on accessibility, see [Accessibility in Angular](guide/accessibility).